recommenders-team/recommenders/tools/docker/README.md

 Building and Running with Docker
 --------------------------------

 See examples below for the case of conda.
-If you use venv instead, replace `--build-arg VIRTUAL_ENV=conda` with `--build-arg VIRTUAL_ENV=venv`.
+If you use venv or virtualenv instead, replace `--build-arg VIRTUAL_ENV=conda` with `--build-arg VIRTUAL_ENV=venv` or `--build-arg VIRTUAL_ENV=virtualenv`, respectively.
 <details>
 <summary><strong><em>CPU environment</em></strong></summary>